Kietpawpan/flood/README.md

 A web app for flood risk assessment

 ## Conceptual Model
-Assume that there is a city in a low-land area (large square) where water is flooding over the land and the infrastructure (small squared) in the city.
+Assume that a city in a low-land area (large square) where water is flooding over its infrastructure (small squared).
 <img src="https://kietpawpan.github.io/flood/flood.jpg" width="300" height="300">